AlessioZanga/PyEEGLab/README.md

     pip install git+https://github.com/AlessioZanga/PyEEGLab@develop

+## How to get the TUH EEG Abnormal dataset

+> **WARNING (1)**: Retriving the TUH EEG Abnormal dataset require at least 65GB of free disk space.

+> **WARNING (2)**: Retriving the TUH EEG Abnormal dataset require valid credentials, you can get your own at https://www.isip.piconepress.com/projects/tuh_eeg/html/request_access.php.

+In the root directory of this project there is a Makefile, by typing:

+    make tuh_eeg_abnormal

+you will trigger the dataset download.

 ## Documentation

-> **WARNING**: Documentation is currently Work-In-Progress, if you need additional info, please, contact me directly.
+> **WIP**: Documentation is currently Work-In-Progress, if you need additional info, please, contact me directly.

 ## Credits